 - stay true to our internal principles and values (laid down in our Integrity Policy).

-Although we aim to provide a service with all required diligence and professionalism, with respect for honesty and business ethics, compliance with any laws, rules, regulations and the best practices of our sector, there may be circumstances where you believe our behaviour was inappropriate or where you are not satisfied with our service.
+Although we aim to provide a service with all required diligence and professionalism, with respect for honesty and business ethics, complying with any laws, rules, regulations and the best practices of our sector, there may be circumstances where you are not satisfied with our service.

-We value your opinion, which will help us to improve our service and to resolve any compliance issues that may exist.
+We value your opinion, as it will help us to improve our service and to resolve any compliance issues that may exist.

 - by email: firstname.lastname@example.org